 - Are business goals achieved democratically and through cooperation?
 How transparent is the process?

-Points are only awarded for such activities, which go beyond the fulfilment of the legal minimum standard.
+Points are only awarded for activities that go beyond the fulfilment of the legal minimum standard.

-Educational establishments and local authorities can also draw up a balance sheet as well as companies.
+Educational establishments and local authorities can generate a balance sheet just like commercial companies.
 They all are pioneers for a more sustainable world.
 The Economy for the Common Good has been endorsed as a model for the widespread establishment of an ethical economic system in Europe by the European Economic and Social Committee (EESC): EESC opinion statement